ssato/packagemaker/README.rst

 4. install middleware and apps
 5. configure middleware and apps

-It is possible to automate some of steps 2..4, above but it takes much time and hard sometime because most steps consist of procedual steps with side effects.
+It is possible to automate some of steps 2..4, above but it takes much time and hard sometime because most steps consist of procedual steps with side effects, and to make things worse, these steps often require human-interactions.

-However, if those procedual steps with side effects are wrapped and "lift"-ed to a kind of "monad", it should be easy to manage and helps making these processes less procedual and more functional a lot.
+Configuration management system and tools such like puppet and chef helps automation of the part of the part of these steps, however, that's all.
+Packaging system managing installation steps and config management system / tools managing configration steps work separately and looks not co-operated normally.

+If these two (installation and configuration) steps , operate to same targets and have relations, are encapsulated into a set of RPMs, we can manange these procedual build steps like Monad or Arrow in haskell, I think.

 For example, if all of the changes (file/dir/symlink additions and modifications) after the step 2 could be packaged into some RPMs, we can re-play these steps with a kickstart file with basic os installatio and package list which these additional RPMs are added.

 Along with that, most important point is that all we want are just *what* files, dirs and symlinks makes that system and we don't care *how* these were